 Report The Emergency

-Every vehicle patrol guard in case of an emergency is required to first of all report it to the manager of their security guard company using the mobile patrol app.
+Every vehicle patrol guard in case of an emergency is required to first of all report it to the manager of their security guard company using the guard mobile app.
 The report includes the type of emergency to help the manager understand the gravity of the situation & to take better actions for incident stabilization.
-The same mobile patrol app can be used to notify other security guards logged in on the site, of the situation that has arisen.
+The same guard mobile app can be used to notify other security guards logged in on the site, of the situation that has arisen.

 Access The Situation